mmonch/Customer_Segmentation_Project/README.md

 ## Getting Started

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
-2. Raw Data is being kept [here](Repo folder containing raw data) within this repo.
+2. Raw Data is confidential and therefore is not available in this repo.

-    *If using offline data mention that and how they may obtain the data from the froup)*

 3. Data processing/transformation scripts are being kept [here](Repo folder containing data processing scripts/notebooks)
 4. etc...